genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 FAQ
 ===

-**Where do I find data shared with me?**
+**Where do I find data that was shared with me?**

-If they have been linked, you can find them in the corresponding group subfolder folder within the "Shared with me" folder.
-Otherwise, they can be found using search.
+If the files were linked into the group folder, you will find them there.

-**Where do I find the data flows I have created?**
+You can access the group folder from the file browser, under the "Shared with me" section.

-All new data flows are automatically saved in the folder "Created Files".
+Otherwise, the files can be found via search, if you know their name or accession.

 **How do I reuse a data flow?**

-Open a data flow you would like to run in Run Dataflow application.
-On the application page you can set input files and additional files like reference genomes that are required for analysis.
+Open a data flow you would like to run in the "Run Dataflow" application.
+On the application page you can set input files and additional files (e.g. reference genome) that are required for analysis.

 **What is the difference between Data Flow Runner and Data Flow Editor?**